Projects

 Age Limit: Ideally 8 and up.
 Younger ages are welcome but may require additional support from a parent or older sibling depending on their skill levels.

-General Engineering : Lego
+General Engineering (Lego) General Engineering : Lego

 Project Leader: Jillian Cullins